 1. Remove Dust and Dirt

 Always start your cleaning regimen with a good broom, dust mop, or vacuum.
-This will eliminate dust, dirt, and debris and help you get a better result.
+This eliminates grit that could scratch the glaze during mopping.

 For porcelain tiles, we prefer using a soft broom or dust mop.
-A dust mop has a microfiber pad that attracts and collects fine dust, dirt, and hair.
-It’s easy to use and gentle on glazed tiles.
+A dust mop features a microfiber pad that traps fine dust, pet hair, and allergens rather than just pushing them around.

-It can be frustrating to discover stains on your glazed porcelain tiles.
-However, they’re easy to remove with the right tools and solution.
-You can use a commercial product safe for glazed tiles or use white vinegar.
+It can be frustrating to discover stains on your glazed porcelain tiles, but they are usually easy to lift.
+You can use a commercial cleaner safe for ceramic/porcelain, or mix your own DIY solution.

-Once you’ve removed any possible stains or spots, it’s time to mop the entire floor.
-You can use the vinegar and water solution you mixed before to clean your tiles effectively.
-Vinegar is excellent on glazed porcelain as it brings out its shiny exterior without leaving a soapy film or residue.
+Once the spots are gone, mop the entire room.
+You can use the same vinegar and water solution mentioned above to clean your tiles effectively.
+Vinegar cuts through grease and restores shine without leaving a soapy residue.

 How to Clean Unglazed Porcelain Tiles